jacob-long/Song-and-Lyric-Data-Scraper/SQL_Examples.md

         [R&B/hip hop].year < 2013 )
 ```

-If you plan to do cross-genre comparisons, you'll need to
+If you plan to do cross-genre comparisons, you'll need to find some way to
+label the outputted table from each select statement.
+For instance, I first
+exported one CSV for each select statement, naming that file `rap.csv`,
+`pop.csv`, and so on.
+Then, I imported each into R as a data frame, added
+a column called `genre`, and labeled each data frame's `genre` column as their
+genre.
+Then I combined them all together with `rbind`.

+There are other ways to do this, even with more convoluted SQL syntax, but
+you'll have to decide how to keep it all straight.

 ## Get the charts time series with song data